whereistejas/old-blog-backup/_drafts/2020-09-24-SAP-HANA-XSA.md

 2. Aliases pointing towards the appropriate external database object.
 3. Services that help the two entities communicate, sending information back and forth.

-All of them have to be cofigured in a specific manner across both the source and target container/schema, for things to work out smoothly<sup>[1](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.05/en-US/a260b05631a24a759bba932aa6d81b64.html)</sup> when the containers are created post-deployment during runtime.
+All of them have to be configured in a specific manner across both the source and target container/schema, for things to work out smoothly<sup>[1](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.05/en-US/a260b05631a24a759bba932aa6d81b64.html)</sup> when the containers are created post-deployment during runtime.

 Within any container, there are three kind of users:
 1. *Schema owner*, is the user who owns/creates the ego container.